Timelapse

 Seeeeek the Tablet

 This surely must be a clue!
 Next, move F L F to the fruit baskets.
-Pick up the mirror from one of the baskets, back out and use it on the wall ahead to disclose a warning about trying to take the mirror out of the temple storeroom.
+Pick up the mirror from one of the baskets, back out and drag its handle across the wall to disclose a warning about trying to take the mirror out of the temple storeroom.
 Move R and use the mirror on the six jars at this end of the storeroom.
 In the second one from the right, the mirror discloses a hidden scarab-shaped key; take it.
 Move R and use the scarab key to unlock the chest.
 Then move F and open the chest.
 Check out those cursor-tracking eyes!

 The tablet in the chest defines values for each element of the Egyptian number system by referring to specific objects in the temple storerooms: